Artificerp/Simple-Banking/README.md

 # Simple-Banking with qb-managment intergration

-# simple-banking used with QBCore Framework
-# All credits for this go to https://github.com/Pawsative, https://github.com/ImpulseFPS, #dmncdoucet#9721
+# All credits for this go to https://github.com/Pawsative , https://github.com/ImpulseFPS , #dmncdoucet#9721

 ###### This is by no means a leak, I talked to the original developer of simple banking and we talked about me releasing this for everyone since he is re-coding the banking and he give me his permission to release it.
 So huge thanks to him.